Search Server Clustering

 Externalize

-directory (leader and follower).Move the
+solrHomedirectory (leader and follower).Move the

-in the deployment package as a separate artifact and then deploy the artifact to the desired location on the server.
+solrHomedirectory from the Search WAR to an external location.
+We recommend to include thesolrHomein the deployment package as a separate artifact and then deploy the artifact to the desired location on the server.
 The benefits of this method are:- You can add replication configuration without invading the WAR

 - Search indexes are not deleted when a new WAR is deployed